JCurley10/Jeopardy_nlp/README.md

 - easy clues: value less than or equal to $600, and not a daily double, in either category 1 or 2
 - average clues: a daily double in category 1, or a value equal to $800 in either category
-- hard clues: a daily double in category 2, a value equal to $1,000 in either category 1 or 2, a value greater than or equal to $1600, , or Final Jeopardy
+- hard clues: a daily double in category 2, a value equal to $1,000 in either category 1 or 2, a value greater than or equal to $1600, or Final Jeopardy

-This varied slightly than my own "viewer assumptions", which are:
+This varied slightly than my own assumptions, which are:
 - easy clues: Less than $800 in either round, and not a dailty double
 - average clues: over $800 in round 1, $1200 in round 2, or a daily double in round 1
 - hard clues: over $1200 in round 2, a daily double in round 2, or final jeopardy